pallet/ritz/nrepl-codeq/README.md

 ## Known Issues

-The middleware introduces a dependency on datomic and codeq in the user's project classpath.
-These transitively depend on clojure 1.5.0 alpha's.
+The middleware introduces a dependency on datomic in the user's project classpath.
+This transitively depends on clojure 1.5.0 alpha's.

 ## License